dj-nitehawk/MongoDB.Entities/Documentation/wiki/Queries-Paged-Search.md

 ## Paging support for any fluent pipeline

-you can add paged search to any [fluent pipeline](Queries-Pipelines.md). the difference is, instead of specifying the search criteria with `.Match()`, you simply start off by using the `.WithPipeline()` method like so:
+you can add paged search to any [fluent pipeline](Queries-Pipelines.md). the difference is, instead of specifying the search criteria with `.Match()`, you start off by using the `.WithFluent()` method like so:

 ```csharp
 var pipeline = DB.Fluent<Author>()